 Other programs were also established under the National Drought Policy between 1996 and 2000, including the Farm Management Deposits scheme, the Rural Financial Counselling Service, FarmBis and FarmHelp.
 FarmBis and FarmHelp were discontinued in 2008.

-A range of other support programs, not directly associated with the National Drought Policy, are also available to farmers through the Australian and state and territory governments.
+For information on the types of assistance currently available, please visit Assistance Measures.
+A range of other support programs, not directly associated with the National Drought Policy, are also available to farmers through the Australian and state and territory government.

-For more information contact the Australian Government Department of Agriculture and Water Resources by phone on 02 6272 3232 or email Media.
+For more information contact the Australian Government Department of Agriculture and Water Resources by phone on 1800 900 090 or email.